The Lost One: A Life of Peter Lorre

 Out with Italian actress Elissa Landi, an unidentified

-lip school" of British acting, Mowbray was also a founding member of the
+upper lip school” of British acting, Mowbray was also a founding

-Screen Actors Guild and sat on its Board of Directors.
-It appears that
+member of the Screen Actors Guild and sat on its Board of Directors.
+It

-Lorre's hair is growing out after filming Mad Love.
-June, 1935.
+appears that Lorre’s hair is growing out after filming Mad

 |